Agent-de-la-TNT/blender-worldcraft/README.md

 =======
 A free modification of blender made to have a Worldcraft 3.5 (also known as Hammer 3) like expeience.
-This can facilitate the creation of src engine and goldsrc engine 3D models. and can speed up the learning curve of the software for a person who knows well the Worldcraft tool by hammer
+This can facilitate the creation of src engine and goldsrc engine 3D models. and can speed up the learning curve of the software for a person who knows well the Worldcraft 3.5 tool by Valve
 + git repo is also used for testing stuff and learn how it works

 Attention